 Above: BVLGARI store at Plaza 66, Shanghai

-At the same time, we re-opened the New York flagship store in 5th Avenue last year.
-We are about to open in Place Vendome in Paris.
+At the same time, we re-opened our New York flagship store on 5th Avenue last year.
+We are about to open a store in Place Vendome in Paris.
 We also have many initiatives in Japan.
 We are trying to maintain a balance.

-As a luxury brand, we should not be an Italian brand only, or a Chinese or American brand.
+As a luxury brand, we should not restrict ourselves to be an Italian brand, or a Chinese brand or an American brand.
 We have to be real BVLGARI.
-BVLGARI has built its strengths from diversity and we are a diversified brand in the global market.
-We had a collection inspired by Asian tiles, and the fan motif of Diva’s Dream collection is also a Chinese element.
+BVLGARI has built its strengths upon diversity, and we are a diversified brand in the global market.
+We had a collection inspired by Asian tiles, and the fan motif of Diva’s Dream collection also contains a Chinese element.
 We are quite universal in the way we express ourselves.

-Luxe.Co: BVLGARI has launched an e-commerce site in China and adopted WeChat sales quite early among luxury brands.
+Luxe.Co: BVLGARI has launched an e-commerce site in China and has adopted WeChat sales quite early amongst luxury brands.
 What is your thought on combining high-end jewelry and online channels?
 What is your online strategy?

 For more accessible and standardized product categories, it will be easier to buy directly on BVLGARI online platform or BVLGARI WeChat.
-But if products are very unique, people will prefer to meet directly in person, in order to appreciate gems and learn more about the creativity and craftsmanship behind.
+But if the products are very unique, people will prefer to meet directly in person, in order to appreciate the gems up close and learn more about the creativity and craftsmanship behind their creation.